 The members, including the chairman of the committee, shall be appointed by the board on the recommendation of the nomination committee for a period of three years (with an extension of up to a further three years if warranted).

-Current membership of the Remuneration Committee comprises Mr. Gary Jennison and Mr. Jonathan Shearman, and is chaired by Mr. Jonathan Shearman.
+Current membership of the Remuneration Committee comprises Mr. Steven Hicks and Mr Ketan Malde and, and is chaired by Mr. Steven Hicks.

 The committee shall consist of not less than two members and all members shall be independent non-executive directors of the company at least one of whom shall have recent and relevant financial experience.
 A quorum is two members.

-Only committee members have the right to attend committee meetings with the group CEO, group CFO and any other senior management being invited to attend.
+Only committee members have the right to attend committee meetings with the group CEO and any other senior management being invited to attend.